Hands on: iPad Pro 2020 review

 As you can probably guess, the new iPad Pro 2020 is almost identical, visually, to the iPad Pro 2018 – it shares the same industrial design and wider screen, with narrower bezels.

-The display, which we tested at 12.9-inches, is still identical to that from the iPad Pro in 2018.
-This means the same TrueTone technology, 120Hz fluid-scrolling display and high-resolution pixel sharpness.
+The display, which we tested at 12.9 inches, is identical to that of the iPad Pro in 2018 – that means the same TrueTone technology, 120Hz fluid-scrolling display, and high-resolution pixel sharpness.

-While this is a lot of tech specs, the TrueTone display is able to reproduce the color quality of the light around you to make it feel more comfortable on the eyes, and the fluid scrolling makes browsing around the tablet feel that much slicker.
+Cutting through the tech specs, this TrueTone display is able to reproduce the color quality of the light around you to make viewing more comfortable on the eyes, while the fluid scrolling makes navigating the tablet, and browsing websites and social media feeds, feel that much slicker.

-However, it's still lacking HDR playback, a feature that would really make the tablet sing in terms of movie watching - but that's a key upgrade that still hasn't been brought by Apple just yet.
+However, it's still lacking HDR playback, a feature that would really make the tablet sing in terms of movie watching – it would be a key upgrade, but it's one that Apple hasn't seen fit to bring in just yet.

 Early verdict

-While we haven't been able to completely finish our thorough testing of the new iPad Pro 2020 just yet, we're not really seeing much in the way of key upgrades to Apple's high-power tablet range.
+While we haven't been able to complete our in-depth testing of the new iPad Pro 2020 just yet, we're not really seeing much in the way of key upgrades to Apple's high-power tablet range.

-The power inside is improved, but not massively, and the screen and design of the tablet (while high quality) remains the same as from 2018's model.
+The power inside is improved, but not massively, and the screen and design of the tablet, while high quality, are the same as on 2018's model.

-We're big fans of the fact that mouse support has landed on the new iPad, but there needs to be more optimization from developers to make use of it.
-The camera on the back, which uses depth-sensing LiDAR technology for the first time from Apple, is still capable of taking fairly good snaps, but lacks the night-mode that we loved from the iPhone 11.
+We're big fans of the fact that mouse support has landed on the new iPad, but there needs to be more optimization from developers to enable users to make the most of this.
+The camera on the back, which uses depth-sensing LiDAR technology for the first time on any Apple device, is still capable of taking fairly good snaps, but lacks the night mode that we loved from the iPhone 11.

-It's still a stunning tablet from Apple compared to much that's on the market, and it's good for those that need a more professional outfit.
+This is still a stunning tablet from Apple compared to much that's on the market, and it's a strong option for those who need a more professionally-orientated device.

-However you can still get the older 2018 iPad Pro for less money at the moment, and given that's getting both mouse support and the new Magic Keyboard, it's hard to see what the new iPad Pro 2020 offers to convince you to buy the absolute newest model.
+However, you can still get the older 2018 iPad Pro for less money at the moment, and given that that slate will be getting both mouse support and the new Magic Keyboard, it's hard to see what the new iPad Pro 2020 offers that would convince you to buy the very latest model.